JosipTheorem/Interpretable-Deep-Learning-Time-Series/README.md

 dynamics_change
 ```

 These notebooks can be run directly from this repository as long as the original `DCIts/` clone is next to it in the workspace.
-They use `dataset7_robustness_experiments/support_utils/` for the seminar-specific utility functions and write regenerated outputs to ignored local `artifacts/` folders.
+They use `dataset7_robustness_experiments/support_utils/` for the utility functions and write regenerated outputs to ignored local `artifacts/` folders.

 Open the folder README for details: